 A Regions Hospital care team member has received the award that recognizes hospital and health system professionals who demonstrate their commitment to keeping patients safe by speaking up to prevent a potential patient safety issue.

-Zeineb Nurahmed, medical laboratory scientist, accepted the quarterly Minnesota Hospital Association (MHA) Good Catch for Patient Safety Award at a virtual presentation on March 17.
+Registered nurse Amanda Hauth accepted the quarterly Minnesota Hospital Association (MHA) Good Catch for Patient Safety Award at a virtual presentation on Sept.
+1.

-“It is because of actions taken every day by dedicated professionals like Zeineb that Minnesota hospitals and health systems continue to be front-runners in patient safety,” said Dr. Rahul Koranne, president and CEO, MHA.
-“Zeineb’s efforts remind us what a difference each person can make to ensure Minnesotans are healthy and have access to the right care at the right time in the right place.
-Thank you to Regions Hospital for partnering with us on a creative virtual celebration that aligned with current health and safety practices to recognize this good catch and honor Zeineb.”
+“It is because of actions taken every day by dedicated professionals like Amanda that Minnesota hospitals and health systems continue to be front-runners in patient safety,” said Dr. Rahul Koranne, president and CEO, MHA.
+“Amanda’s efforts remind us what a difference each person can make to ensure Minnesotans are healthy and have access to the right care at the right time in the right place.”

 Visit the MHA website to nominate a hospital or health system employee or team for the award.
 To learn more, contact Tania Daniels, vice president of quality and safety, MHA.